haskell/containers/docs/sequence.rst

     adjust' :: forall a. (a -> a) -> Int -> Seq a -> Seq a
     adjust' f i xs = ...

-:seq:`adjust'` updates the element at position ``i`` in the sequence by applying the function ``f`` to the existing element.
+:haddock_short:`Data.Sequence#adjust'` updates the element at position ``i`` in the sequence by applying the function ``f`` to the existing element.
 If the index is out of bounds then the original sequence is returned.

 ::